Lendon Smith: Controversies

 Smith was placed under probation by the Oregon Board of Medical Examiners in 1973 for prescribing medication that was "not necessary or medically indicated" for six adult patients, one diagnosed as hyperactive and the other five as heroin addicts.
 He was restricted to practicing pediatrics by the board that same year but was allowed to authorize prescriptions again in 1974.
 He was placed on probation again in 1975 after the board determined that he was prescribing Ritalin to "too many children," only to be reinstated in 1981.
 This would be one of the many issues that would result in him surrendering his license in 1987, as he was under pressure from insurance companies and the Board of Medical Examiners over his ethical practices, in which he had signed documents authorizing insurance payments for patients he had not seen.
 The patients had actually been seen by chiropractors, homeopaths, and others whose treatment was not covered at the clinics in which he had worked.

 He remained involved with medicine through writing and lecturing, this time promoting alternative medicine.
-In 1993 he did a video that promoted him as a physician, even though he was not licensed to practice as one, and later helped to promote the Life Balances International Program.
+He helped to promote the Life Balances International Program.
 In 2001 he was involved with the Church of Scientology as he appointed himself as the commissioner of the Citizens Commission on Human Rights.

-Smith was featured in a marketing video "Homeopathic Care of Infants and Children", 1993.
-It has been described by medical experts as dangerous.
+In 1993, Smith was featured in a marketing video "Homeopathic Care of Infants and Children", that promoted him as a physician, even though he was not licensed to practice as one.
+The video has been described by medical experts as dangerous.
 In the video Smith promoted dubious homeopathic remedies for chicken pox, colds, constipation, coughs, diarrhea, earaches, flu, headaches, measles and sore throats.

 Stephen Barrett of Quackwatch has noted that Smith advocated for pregnant women, "daily supplements of 20,000 to 30,000 units of vitamin A, a dosage high enough to cause birth defects."
 Nutritionist Kurt Butler described Smith as a quack who promoted dangerous medical advice.
 According to Butler:

 Besides encouraging people to poison themselves and their kids with toxic doses of supplements, he recommends raw milk, avoiding foods you are allergic to because they cause obesity, diagnosis by hair analysis and cytotoxic testing, taking thyroxin pills, taking glandulars, fasting to the point of feeling weak and sick, and lots of other nonsense.
 Smith's books are hoaxes because there is not a scrap of scientific evidence to support his claims.

 In his book Dr. Lendon Smith's Low-Stress Diet, he recommended his readers to practice fasting and take only distilled water and supplements for several days to cleanse the liver.
 He was criticized for this erroneous belief.
 During fasting the liver is not cleansed but overworks by saturating it with toxins produced by starvation.